dnblvr/License_Plate_Detection_Database/README.md

 ![International plate whose ID says 'WAE92D'](a_invalid_images/0_15_hr_png_jpg.rf.3f683f751985139c09e087e25dff7ba6.jpg)
 ## US License Plate Images

 There were license plates from California.
 There were others from other states.
-Because we just needed the dataset, these types of plate were processed, and some were discarded depending on if they were similar enough to the CA styling.
+Because we just needed the dataset, these types of plate were processed, and some were discarded depending on if they were not similar enough to the CA styling.
 Here are some examples:

 !['GDKARMA'](a_images/0a4ada79-be27-4c1e-8243-31dc9c35c134_jpg.rf.9d0c46f14dbea14bc1c4c1bbcb91a5f4.jpg)
 !['LVN SLO'](a_images/0af39d30-64c3-44f7-a5de-2ea676f02381_jpg.rf.8e2144f61977535ef5efce2c775f952a.jpg)